Frostburg State University: Academics

 Frostburg State University is accredited by the Middle States Commission on Higher Education.
 The College of Business holds accreditations from the (AACSB) Association to Advance Collegiate Schools of Business.
 The College of Education, specified with respective degree programs, holds accreditations from (NCATE) National Council for Accreditation of Teacher Education, (CAAHEP) Commission on Accreditation of Allied Health Education Programs respectively, (CAATE) Commission on Accreditation of Athletic Training Education, and The Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT).
 The Counseling Psychology Master's program is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC), and allows students to become Licensed Counselors.

 Frostburg also incorporates for students, the ability to study 140 locations worldwide.
 Exchange programs and partnerships has included Mary Immaculate College Exchange Program (Ireland), Beijing Normal University in Beijing (China), ESC Rennes School of Business (France), Nagasaki University Exchange Program (Japan), Baden-Wurttemberg Cooperative State University Exchange Program (Germany), Kyung Hee University Exchange Program (Korea).

 Unique programs

-The Adventure Sports Concentration is offered as a collaborative program with Garrett College in Western Maryland.
+The adventure sports concentration is offered as a collaborative program with Garrett College.
 Ethnobotany, introduced in 2007, is one of only two of programs in the United States on the cultural use of plants.
 The program emphasizes experiential learning and practical experiences.